mspnp/aks-fabrikam-dronedelivery/04-networking.md

 1. Login to the Azure subscription that you'll be deploying the AKS cluster into.

-   > :book: The networking team logins into the Azure subscription that will contain the regional hub.
+   > :book: The networking team logs into the Azure subscription that will contain the regional hub.
 At Fabrikam Drone Delivery, all of their regional hubs are in the same, centrally-managed subscription.

    ```bash
    az login